 About the Carpenter

-These webpages are chapters from a memoir I am writing about my life as a carpenter: the jobs, the people, the places, the experiences, the successes, the mistakes, the wrong turns, and the right turns that helped shape my career—mycarpentry.com is about carpentry; these chapters are about the carpenter.
+The titles below are chapters from a memoir I am writing about my life as a carpenter: the jobs, the people, the places, the experiences, the successes, the mistakes, the wrong turns, the right turns, and just plain dumb luck that guided my occupations.

 First Carpentry Job - This is a memoir of my first carpentry job - building single-family homes in Central Texas in the early 1980s.
 Many things have changed since the 1980s - new technologies, better tools, the internet, but carpentry is still the same.